 And here we are over at about three o'clock on the island's east side.
-Today, thanks to an American-built road, we're about an hour's drive from Kolonia.
+Today, thanks to an American-built road, we're about a 90-minute drive from Kolonia.
 Piles of basalt columns like these are scattered over a large area of what once was the settlement--shall we call it a city? administrative center? ceremonial center?--of Nan Madol.
 The name means "the places between," which refers to a network of canals separating dozens of artificial islets.

 The ruins of Nan Madol (that's all that's left of the place) can be reached by canoe at high tide.
 The most prominent of the ruins, which holds the tomb of the first king of the dynasty that built the place, can also be reached by a path through the mangrove swamp.